What Is Link Analysis?

 Explore what link analysis is and how you can use it in different professional contexts.

-[Featured Image] Young business people in an office setting look at a laptop as one woman points to the screen, and they discuss link analysis.
+[Featured Image] Young business people in an office setting look at a laptop as one person points to the screen, and they discuss link analysis.

 This data analysis technique evaluates the relationships or connections between nodes within a network.
 A node can represent virtually anything—individuals in a social network, interconnected web pages, genes in a biological network, etc. Link analysis calculates measures between the nodes, such as their closeness, betweenness, and degree, all of which are centrality measures.
 The focus of link analysis is to understand the structure and properties of the network through its links (or edges), which connect these nodes.